daherb/GF-for-Python-programmers/Tutorial.md

 ## Lists

-As a Python programmar you most likely encountered lists.
+As a Python programmer you most likely encountered lists.
 They are a handy data structure that can store lots of different types of data.
 We have seen some examples about lists in Python before.
 GF also offers (very limited) support for lists.
 But first have a look at lists in Python and general.

 In Python, as we have seen before, lists are a sequence of values of potentially different types.
 However, most often all values in a list have the same type.
-There are many built-in funcions that work on list.
-To construct a list in Python we can either create it by listing all its elements explicitely or by starting with the empty list `[]` and `append`ing elements at the end.
+There are many built-in functions that work on list.
+To construct a list in Python we can either create it by listing all its elements explicitly or by starting with the empty list `[]` and `append`ing elements at the end.
 To deconstruct the list, we can `pop` elements from the back of the list.
 In LISP-speak that makes it a SNOC list (that is spelled CONS backwards, the LISP way of constructing lists).
 One important thing to remember about Python lists is, that it is possible to completely deconstruct a list that has been constructed before.

 In GF we can also have lists, e.g. as list categories.
 They can be used to model conjunction of several constituents.
 If we have the category `S` we can also define the category `ListS` which models a list of `S` elements.
-To construct this list, we need two operations, `BaseS` to generate a list of category `S` and the LISPy operation `ConsS` that takes an element of category `S` and a list of categpory `S` and extends the list by one element of this categroy.
+To construct this list, we need two operations, `BaseS` to generate a list of category `S` and the LISPy operation `ConsS` that takes an element of category `S` and a list of category `S` and extends the list by one element of this category.
 This all might sound a little vague, so let's have a look at a simple example, a list of digits.
 The grammars are the following:

 ``` {.include .haskell}
 src/ListAbs.gf